 Not for the faint-hearted, this year YPT brings its most valued returning customers to nowhere else than the world’s youngest nation: South Sudan.
 Independent since 2011, after years of war against the government of Sudan, our newest country is one of the most ethnically diverse in the world.
 But its tourism industry is at a barely nascent state, and you can’t pioneer more then that!

 If any travellers do make it to South Sudan they usually only stay in Juba for one or two days and then leave, having “been to” South Sudan.
 But we offer more then that and bring you a genuine South Sudanese experience by getting out of the very strictly controlled Juba and visiting not one but three ethnic communities of South Sudan.
 This trip will give you more than a glimpse of the country but also offer you much more freedom than you would have with a simple trip to Juba, where photos are strictly not allowed.
 We can expect incredible encounters with warm locals and to see things very few have seen.

 Our trip starts with a full tour of the strange boom-town capital that is Juba.
 We will take in its limited sites but also witness the full melting-pot of cultures that is South Sudan.

-Only 12 spots are available for returning customers of YPT on this tour according for logistical and infrastructural reasons.
+Only 12 spots are available on this tour according for logistical and infrastructural reasons.
 Make sure not to be left out!
 Book now!

 50% of the tour fee should be paid up to 90 days before the tour and the remainder paid no less than 30 days before the tour